dotnetcore/CAP/docs/content/user-guide/en/getting-started/contributing.md

-# Contribution
+# Contributing

-One of the easiest ways to contribute is to participate in discussions and discuss issues.
+One of the easiest ways to contribute is to participate in discussions and address issues.

-If you have any question or problems, please report them on the CAP repository:
+If you have any questions or problems, please report them on the CAP repository:

 <a href="https://github.com/dotnetcore/cap/issues/new"><button data-md-color-primary="purple"><i class="fa fa-github fa-2x"></i> Report Issue</button></a>
 <a href="https://github.com/dotnetcore/cap/issues"><button data-md-color-primary="purple" type="submit"> Active Issues <i class="fa fa-github fa-2x"></i></button></a>